 If you drive a car that has awful paint, and you don’t have anything to mess up, you can practice on that one too.
 Just don’t practice on new and expensive cars.
 You may do more harm than good.

 To make it clear, I don’t want to scare you, but I need to be objective and realistic.
 Some damage may occur while you’re learning.
 That’s why I’m giving you these tips – by following them, the chances of doing any damage are significantly reduced.

-11. Use a LED Light To Inspect The Surface
+11. Use an LED Light To Inspect The Surface

 I like to watch TikTok videos a lot, and many detailing people brag about great polishing results, but they shoot videos without the lights ON to show scratches.

 When you use dedicated auto detailing LED lights, you’ll only then see if you did a good job or if there are still swirl marks and scratches left behind.

 If a color looks perfect when you light it, then you’re finished.
 If there are still scratches, repeat the polishing process.

 You can use many fantastic LED flashlights.
-One very affordable but high-quality flashlight is Adam’s Swirl Finder Flashlight (check the price on Amazon now).
+One very affordable but high-quality flashlight is Adam’s Swirl Finder Flashlight.